GenesysCloudBlueprints/sms-followup-on-missed-callback-blueprint/blueprint/index.md

   This Genesys Cloud Developer Blueprint demonstrates how to send an SMS message to a customer when an agent attempts to reach the customer on a callback and the customer is unavailable.
 ---

-# Implement an automated SMS message when a callback is not answered (DRAFT)
+# Implement an automated SMS message when a callback is not answered

 This Genesys cloud blueprint demonstrates how to send an SMS message to a customer when an agent attempts to reach the customer on a callback and the customer is unavailable.
 All the components in this solution can be deployed using Terraform and the Genesys Cloud CX as Code provider.